How to grow marigolds from seed – a step-by-step guide to cultivating these blazing blooms

 - Lightly cover the seeds with more compost.

-- Once your seeds have germinated, let them grow until their second – 'real' – set of leave appear.
-If you have grown in seed trays then thin them out until they are about 11 inches apart.
+- Once your seeds have germinated, let them grow until their second, true set of leave appear.
+If you have grown in seed trays, it's a good idea at this stage to thin them out until they are about 11 inches apart.

-- When the seedlings have reached a few inches tall then transplant the young marigolds to grow in pots, hanging baskets or into the flower bed.
+- When the seedlings have reached a few inches tall, you can transplant the young marigolds to grow in pots, hanging baskets or into a flower bed.

-How to grow marigolds from seed from a flower
+How to harvest marigolds seeds from a flower

-If you already have a marigold plant in your garden then it couldn't be easier to learn how to grow marigolds from seed.
+If you already have a marigold plant in your garden then you can harvest the seeds to sow the following year.

 - When the marigold's petals have done dry and crispy to the touch they are ready to harvest for seeds.